Common Titles and Roles for Nurses

 Earning a master’s in nursing online is a particularly good choice if you have completed an RN program.
 Not only will an online nursing school allow you to fit your education around your shifts, it can give you the opportunity to go straight from RN to MSN.
 With an RN to MSN online program, you don’t have to earn your Bachelor of Science in Nursing (BSN) separately.
 Instead, it is incorporated into the program.
 Of course, there are RN to BSN online programs, too.
 Regardless of which program you choose, nursing is a field with a wide range of unique—and often readily available—nursing careers, making an online nursing program a great choice.

-Walden University is the leading provider of advanced nursing degrees in the U.S., producing more MSN graduates than any other university3.
+Walden University is No. 1 in Master of Science in Nursing (MSN) graduates in the United States.3.
 In addition, Walden University is an accredited institution offering an online Master of Science in Nursing degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 2Source: Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.